-- Natural or physical resources; - Other activities; - Amenity values of the township or the rural area; or - Sites with special ecological, cultural, heritage or landscape values.
+- Natural or physical resources;

+- Other activities;

+- Amenity values of the township or the rural area; or

+Sites with special ecological, cultural, heritage or landscape values.

-For townships outside the Greater Christchurch area, Now residential or business development adjoins existing townships at compatible urban densities or at low density around townships to achieve a compact township shape which is consistent with the preferred growth direction for townships and other provisions in the Plan.
+For townships outside the Greater Christchurch area.
+Now residential or business development adjoins existing townships at compatible urban densities or at low density around townships to achieve a compact township shape which is consistent with the preferred growth direction for townships and other provisions in the Plan.

 Land is rezoned for new residential or business development by use of a consistent and equitable process.
-For townships within the Greater Christchurch area, new residential or business development is to be provided within the Urban Limits identified in the Regional Policy Statement and such development is to occur in general accordance with an operative Outline Development Plan.
+To provide sufficient land for growth within the Urban Limits of those townships in the Greater Christchurch area and that subsequent residential and business development is to occur in accordance with approved Outline Development Plans.

-New areas for residential or business development support the timely, efficient and integrated provision of infrastructure, including appropriate transport and movement networks through a coordinated and phased development approach.
+New areas for residential or business development support the timely, efficient and integrated provision of infrastructure, including appropriate transport and movement networks through a coordinated development approach.